Yanaon: 1731 Paravana

 A paravana dated 24 May 1731 from Haji Mohammad Hussain, Nawab of Rajahmundry (i.e. Faujdar of this Circar) authorised the French Representative Fouquet, then chief of the Company at Machilipatnam to re-establish up a loge at Déchavarom (Draksharama) near Yanaon.
 As per Puducherry government records, this parawana was meant for re-establishment loge at Yanaon.

 French re-established in Yanaon on 30 July 1731.
 M. Guillard became the first chief of Yanam, holding office for 17 long years.
-The French records also credit M. Guillard for establishment of a loge at Yanaon, which was within the paragana of Venjaram, in the Circar of Rajamahendri for the purpose of trading teakwood and towels (hand kerchiefs).
+The French records also credit M. Guillard for the establishment of a loge at Yanaon, which was within the paragana of Venjaram, in the Circar of Rajamahendri for the purpose of trading teakwood and towels (handkerchiefs).
 Guillard was a great merchant and a great captain.

 1734 Paravana

 During June (or July) 1934, a paravana has been issued by the Nawab Dost Ali Khan Bahadur of Carnatic to M. Guillard for making the Pagodas of Pondichéry as the legal tender in Yanaon.
-Chanda Sahib who allied with French during carnatic wards was son-in-law of Nawab Dost Ali Khan.
+Chanda Sahib who allied with French during the Carnatic wars was the son-in-law of Nawab Dost Ali Khan.

 1735 Paravana

 Nawab Rustum khan (i.e. Haji Mohammad Hussain) granted a paravana dated 4 February 1735 for French commerce in Yanaon.

 After 1742 political motives began to overshadow the desire for commercial gains of the French East India Company.
 All factories were fortified for the purpose of defense.
 M. De Choisy administered it.
 He died here on 24 October 1747.
 Monsieur Sinfray succeeded him.
-Until 1743, the French paid annual rent for their possessions in Yanaon to the Nawab of Rajamundry.
-This annual rent was waived by a paravana that was issued in the in 1743.
+Until 1743, the French paid an annual rent for their possessions in Yanaon to the Nawab of Rajamundry.
+This annual rent was waived by a paravana that was issued in 1743.
 Anwaruddin Khan, Nawab of Arcot, granted all the rights on the lands situated before the quarters at Yanam to the French on 9 November 1748.

 Era of Nasir Jung

-After death of Asaf Jah I, his son Nasir Jung succeeded him.
+After the death of Asaf Jah I, his son Nasir Jung succeeded him.
 However, a succession war broke out between Nasir Jung and his nephew Muzaffar Jung (grandson of Asaf Jah I).
 The French sided with the latter and this angered Nasir Jung who ordered his forces in 1750 to capture the French factories located in Masulipatam and Yanaon.
 In that year, Masulipatam was captured during May and Yanaon was besieged during July.

 Era of Muzaffar Jung

-However, on 20 September 1750, Yanaon along with Masulipatam were return to M. Guillard, Chef de Yanaon, who was representing the French.
+However, on 20 September 1750, Yanaon along with Masulipatam was returned to M. Guillard, Chef de Yanaon, who was representing the French.

 Later, Muzaffar Jang, Nawab Subedar of the Deccan (1750–1751) succeeded Nasir Jung.
-As a token of gratitude for the French support Muzaffar Jang conferred on the French the Circar of Masulipatam (Yanaon was governed as a dependence of Masulipatam colony by French).
-Additional to that, he granted sovereignty of Yanaon, Karaikal and some adjoing areas of Pondicherry to the French during his visit to Pondicherry in December 1750.
+As a token of gratitude for the French support, Muzaffar Jang conferred on the French the Circar of Masulipatam (Yanaon was governed as a dependence of Masulipatam colony by French).
+Additionally to that, he granted sovereignty of Yanaon, Karaikal, and some adjoining areas of Pondicherry to the French during his visit to Pondicherry in December 1750.